Best Burgers in Colorado Picked by Locals: Ski Resort Edition

 Picked by: Kim Allen and Kim Estock, iTrip Vacations Aspen-Snowmass

-Located next to Silver Queen Gondola at the Little Nell Hotel, Ajax Tavern offers casual dining in Aspen paired with great views.
-This award-winning restaurant serves lunch, apres ski and dinner, with a full menu of delicious selections.
+Located next to Silver Queen Gondola at Little Nell Hotel, Ajax Tavern offers casual dining in Aspen paired with great views.
+This award-winning restaurant serves lunch, apres ski and dinner with a full menu.
 In addition, Ajax has received awards among the best Aspen restaurants, best apres ski bar and restaurants not to miss.

 The burger: Ajax Tavern serves their Ajax double cheeseburger, which has American cheese, onion aioli and frites.
-Pair the cheeseburger with an order of truffle fries for an extra blast of flavor.
+Pair the cheeseburger with an order of truffle fries for a blast of flavor.
 Kids can order a smaller Ajax cheeseburger with hand-cut fries.